Faster turnarounds for Class 1a/ Class 10 projects

 - if the footing for the retaining wall will impose a surcharge loading to any nearby infrastructure/footings.

-Refer to Building Regs 2006 Schedule 1 Part 3 for more detail (link).
+Refer to Building Regulations 2021 Schedule 1 for more detail (link).

 The QDC MP 1.2 specifies the same - so once over 2m, a building approval and a relaxation is required.